spiral/docs/odm/basics.md

 ```

 #### Dirty Fields and Solid State
-If you will dump User models before saving it into database you will see property "atomics" which demonstrates what query will be sent to MongoDB to perform requested updated.
+If you dump the User models before saving them into the database, you will see the property "atomics" which demonstrates what query will be sent to the MongoDB to perform the requested updated.

 ```
 atomics:dynamic = array(1)